Slliki/MScProject/MscThesis/Presentation.md

 Finally, we provide a framework for future research and highlight areas that need further exploration, such as integrating other data sources or exploring newer neural network architectures.
 ### 5.2 Limitations and future work
-As for the limitations of this study, first of all, the exploration of resampling methods may not be sufficient.
-We can explore more resampling methods in the future, such as downsampling using algorithms such as TomekLink.
-On the other hand, although the model we adopted provides valuable insights, a broader exploration of model architectures, which may include other neural network models or comprehensive methods that combine multiple methods (such as stacking), will benefit this study.
+For the limitations of this study, there are a few things to consider.
+First off, our exploration of resampling methods might not have been thorough enough.
+In the future, we could dive into more resampling techniques, like using downsampling methods such as TomekLink.
+Also, while the model we used gave us some valuable insights, it would be beneficial to explore a wider range of model architectures.
+This could include trying out other neural network models or even more comprehensive approaches, like stacking different models together.

-In addition, we can also try to study online fraud detection projects and perform fraud detection through real-time monitoring of cloud services.
+Another thing we could look into is online fraud detection projects.
+It might be worth exploring how to perform fraud detection through real-time monitoring using cloud services.